Top Five Mistakes in Serving Sherry

 Please don’t do this!
 This traditional sherry glass is used all over Spain, and it does absolutely nothing for the wine.
-Not only is the circumference of the rim too small to allow your nose inside the glass, but it does absolutely nothing for the bouquet.
-Do yourself a favor and either use a simple tulip shaped white wine glass or go all out and purchase a Riedel sherry glass.
+Not only is the circumference of the rim too small to allow your nose inside the glass, but it restrains the bouquet.
+Do yourself a favor and either use a simple tulip-shaped white wine glass or go all out and purchase a Riedel sherry glass.
 From our experience, simplicity is key.
 So don’t think you need to strike the Spanish guitar music, practice your flamenco or drink sherry from a traditional tulip glass.
 Although a fun experience, remember that you’re drinking a glass of wine, not an ancient Spanish potion.

 For example, try a fresh glass of Fino or Manzanilla with olives, salted nuts, cured hams or cheeses, gazpacho or seafood.
 They are also particularly good with salads such as a Greek, mixed or a pasta salad with a touch of olive oil and (sherry) vinegar.
 Push the boundaries even further and pair them with traditionally difficult foods such as artichokes and asparagus.

 Amontillado is a great wine with soups, oily fish and semi-cured cheeses like Manchego or even Irish Cheddar.
-Serve it with an omelette, pate or even a creamy mushroom dip.
+Serve it with an omelet, pate or even a creamy mushroom dip.

-The deep pungent aromas and flavors of an Oloroso is fantastic with ribs, game, red meat, well aged cheeses or even foie gras.
-Take a bottle of PX and pour it lovingly over a big bowl vanilla ice cream or drink it alone as its own dessert.
+The deep pungent aromas and flavors of an Oloroso are fantastic with ribs, game, red meat, well-aged cheeses or even foie gras.
+Take a bottle of PX and pour it lovingly over a big bowl of vanilla ice cream or drink it alone as its own dessert.
 Cream sherry is best for pastries, melon and fresh homemade pie.